 Broad research interests: Environmental Economics; Sustainability Transition; Circular Economy; Bio-economy; Green Finance; Waste Management.

 My core research interest concerns the understanding of the mechanisms through which transitions towards a bio-based economy can be intertwined with socio-economic and policy aspects.
 Particularly, I have mainly dealt with the Sustainability Transition Theory in order to investigate structural changes in system structure, culture, and practice towards a more sustainable state, by integrating knowledge from multiple methodological perspectives (i.e. stakeholder analysis, social network analysis, discourse analysis and fuzzy cognitive map).
-My contributions appeared on some international journals such as, Journal of Cleaner Production, Technological Forecasting and Social Change, Journal of Political Ecology, Economy of Regions, etc.
+My contributions appeared on some international journals such as, Energy Policy, Waste Management, Journal of Cleaner Production, Technological Forecasting and Social Change, Political Geography, etc.

 What follows gives you a flavor of my ongoing research.